- My VitaCup Review : The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - iCoffee Mozart vs Opus?
 What You Should Get Instead - March 26, 2022

 - The R2-D2 Coffee Press: Fulfill Your Love of Coffee and Star Wars - March 26, 2022

 The French press is a relatively cheap and easy method of brewing excellent coffee at home.
-However, just there are common mistakes made with the French press that can take away from the superior coffee it is capable of brewing, there are also ways in which to make the drinking experience even better.
+However, just there are common mistakes made with the French press that can take away from the superior coffee it is capable of brewing, there are also ways in which to make the drinking experience even better than with a good coffee maker.
 One such way is the choice of best coffee for french press.